thomaspanf/NM/README.md

-# Nethermind private working repo
+# stuff i'm currently working with